Monsignor Hawes Church

 In many respects Monsignor Hawes was a visionary for designing and building structures that matched their respective settings and were highly appropriate for the prevailing environmental conditions.

-Monsignor Hawes continued his work when he was transferred from his Australian parishes and posted to the Bermudas and other countries and as a result, there is worldwide interest in the heritage trail, each church unique and with its own defining characteristics.
+Monsignor Hawes continued his work when he was transferred from his Australian parishes and posted to Bermuda and other countries and as a result, there is worldwide interest in the heritage trail, each church unique and with its own defining characteristics.